Oxford, Stratford-upon-Avon, Cotswolds and Warwick Castle

 - Follow in the Bard’s footsteps by visiting Shakespeare’s childhood home

-Get to grips with everything medieval at your final destination – fabulously interactive Warwick Castle!
-This fortress dates back to 1068 and still gives a thoroughly authentic medieval experience in the 21st century.
-Feel the weight of a sword and become a knight, or see the State Dining Room, decked out for a Victorian dinner party.
+Get to grips with everything medieval at the fabulously interactive Warwick Castle!
+Built by William the Conqueror, the fortress dates back to 1068 and still gives a thoroughly authentic medieval experience in the 21st century.
+Feel the weight of a sword and become a knight, see the State Dining Room, decked out for a Victorian dinner party, or venture inside Warwick Castle Dungeons to learn about the gruesome 300-year-old local history.
+There are a host of attractions, live shows and entertainment for all the family and friends.

 Stratford-Upon-Avon & Shakespeare’s Birthplace